microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/19-tbd/README.md

 Refer the [previous lesson](../18-tbd/README.md) in the section **2.3 Loading the Dataset** if you have not uploaded the dataset yet.

 ### 2.4 Creating Notebooks

+> **_NOTE:_** For the next step you can either create a new notebook from scratch, or you can upload the [notebook we created](notebook.ipynb) in you Azure ML Studio.
+To upload it, simply click on the "Notebook" menu and upload the notebook.

 Notebook are a really important part of the data science process.
 They can be used to Conduct Exploratory Data Analysis (EDA), call out to a computer cluster to train a model, call out to an inference cluster to deploy an endpoint.

 To create a Notebook, we need a compute node that is serving out the jupyter notebook instance.
 Go back to the [Azure ML workspace](https://ml.azure.com/) and click on Compute instances.
 In the list of compute instances you should see the [compute instance we created earlier](#22-create-a-compute-instance).